ZeusWPI/aichallenge/README.md

 multiple armies arrive at a fort, they will be grouped by player.
 Then, the size of the smallest army will be subtracted from all armies, until only one army remains.
 This army will then capture the fort.
 When all armies are defeated, the original owner will remain in control of the fort.
-At the end of the turn, all armies at forts get an extra soldier.
+At the end of each turn, the garrison of forts controlled by a player is increased by one.

 The game is turn-based, and turns happen simultaneously.
 Each turn, each player will be told the map state.
 He may then command his soldiers.
 Soldiers